-Respondents will receive written notification of the outcome of the hearing and of educational sanctions and conduct status (if any).
-In addition to written notification, an in person or telephone meeting may take place to deliver the outcome.
+Respondents will receive written notification of the outcome of the hearing and of conduct status and educational sanctions (if any).
+In addition to written and/or email notification, an in person, telephone, or internet meeting may take place to deliver the outcome.